 With $\phi_0^2+\phi_1^2=1$, this describes uniform rotation on the unit circle with angular velocity $\omega$.
-Form this simple example emerges a geometric picture for operator evolution in which the ``operator particle'' moves along a great circle in the Krylov space with constant speed $b_1=\omega$.
+From this simple example emerges a geometric picture for operator evolution in which the ``operator particle'' moves along a great circle in the Krylov space with constant speed $b_1=\omega$.

 In this example since only $b_1$ was non-zero the operator moves along the geodesic.
-To see how non-geodesic motion occurs let us modified the above Hamiltonian by adding a transverse magnetic filed along the $x$ direction
+To see how non-geodesic motion occurs, let us modify the above Hamiltonian by adding a transverse magnetic field along the $x$ direction